 Everyone trying to implement Knowledge Management is both a marketer and a salesperson.
 You need to think like a salesperson, and develop good sales techniques.I blogged recently about some great sales techniques under the heading "sell me this pen", and I would like to show you these techniques at work in the selling scene from the movie "Internship".

 Firstly how not to sell.Here we see the young kids trying to sell Google Ads to a neighbourhood pizza restaurant, as part of the Google Internship program.
-Their explanation of the benefits fall flat, because the owner is just not in the market for online advertising.
+Their explanation of the features of Google Ads falls flat, because the owner is just not in the market for online advertising.

 This is like the KM salesman going to the stakeholders within their organisation, and saying "Knowledge Management is great.
-It can do this, it can do that, it uses this technology, that process".
-If the stakeholder is not in the market for KM, you can't sell it to them.
+It can do this, it can do that, it uses Communities of Practice, SharePoint, Knowledge Bases".
+If the stakeholder is not in the market for KM, they don't care what features it has, as you can't sell it to them anyway.

 How to sellIn the clip below we see Owen Wilson and Vince Vaughan, as the two older salesmen who have lucked into the same internship program, trying the same sell.
 They do it differently.
 They listen, they emphasise, they reassure, they find what really matters to the owner, and through this they find the wider sell.
 They sell the idea "just make your neighbourhood a little bit bigger".
 That's an idea the owner can appreciate, and that Google Ads can help deliver.